ChrstphrHll/npc_gen/students/Halya Jian.md

 # Halya Jian
 ---
 ### Description
-- Genasi Druid from Floating Island
+- Genasi Druid from Verdain
 - 1st year Protection student in Fiesn
-- shoulder length straight dirty blonde hair that's put up, Blue eyes, and fire skin
+- shoulder length curly black hair that's well kept, Blue eyes, and fire skin
 - Is Farsighted and Imprudent, and has Home as their ideal

 ### Organizations